hahminlew/hahminlew.github.io/_pages/about.md

 - Experience as the co-founder of a data-driven startup.

 Passionate about building efficient AI-driven solutions that tackle diverse real-world challenges.
-Committed to continuous learning, innovative problem-solving, and proactive communication and collaboration with cross-functional teams to drive company success and customer satisfaction.
+Committed to continuous learning, innovative problem-solving, and proactive communication and collaboration with cross-functional teams to drive business impacts and customer satisfaction.

 My recent works are as follows:
  - Virtual Human Dialogue System